Policy and Procedure Name:

 An employer policy number that is created when an alleged employer has never

-established a policy with BWC, BWC no longer has a record of the policy number,
+established Ohio workers’ compensation coverage, BWC no longer has a record of

-or the policy is in a cancelled status and the date of injury occurred after
+the policy number, or the policy is in a cancelled status, and the date of

 A temporary number used for tracking purposes in the claims management system